-The Glacial Lakes State Trail is located on a former Burlington Northern railroad grade, and is generally level and wheelchair accessible.
-The trail is paved for 22 miles between Willmar, Spicer, New London, Hawick, and the Kandiyohi/Stearns County line, and a five mile stretch from Richmond to Roscoe is also paved.
+The Glacial Lakes State Trail is located on a former Burlington Northern Railroad grade, and is generally level and wheelchair accessible.
+The trail is paved for 22 miles between Willmar, Spicer, New London, Hawick, and the Kandiyohi/Stearns County line.
+An additional 7.5 miles from Roscoe to Cold Spring is also paved.
 The many lakes make this area a popular tourist destination.
 The towns along the trail provide access points, rest stops, and other services to trail users.

 In the summer, the developed trail is popular for hiking, bicycling, horseback riding, and in-line skating.
 Winter uses include snowmobiling and cross-country skiing.

 Horseback riders will enjoy the ten mile stretch of parallel, grass treadway from Willmar to New London.
 From New London to the Kandiyohi/Stearns County line there are grass shoulders for horseback riding.